 Activities dependent on the ocean make a substantial contribution to the Canadian economy.
 Fisheries and naval installations provided the rationale for the first European settlement.
 Fish processing, shipbuilding and marine transportation followed, providing the basis for economic development and growth on all three of Canada's coasts.
 These ocean activities defined settlement patterns that continue to this day.

-Employment by Industry and Year 2006-2012
+Employment by Industry and Year 2012-2016

-Direct, Indirect and Induced Gross Domestic Product 2012
+Direct, Indirect and Induced Gross Domestic Product 2016

-Employment Contribution to Provincial Economies 2012
+Employment Contribution to Provincial and Territorial Economies 2016

-Direct, Indirect and Induced Employment (Jobs) 2012
+Direct, Indirect and Induced Employment (Jobs) 2016

 - Date modified: